yangdamie/agent-tabs/README.md

 <p align="center">
   <strong>Give agents a tab.
 Keep the wallet in control.</strong><br />
-  A GIWA Sepolia MVP for controlled, receipt-based stablecoin settlement by AI research agents.
+  A GIWA Sepolia MVP for controlled, receipt-based stablecoin settlement by AI agents.
 </p>

 <p align="center">
   <a href="https://agent-tabs-eta.vercel.app/"><strong>Live demo</strong></a> |
-  <a href="#giwa-sepolia-deployment"><strong>Contracts</strong></a> |
+  <a href="#test-settlement-token"><strong>Test token</strong></a> |
   <a href="#local-development"><strong>Run locally</strong></a>
 </p>

 ---

-## The problem

-A DeFi researcher may let an AI agent purchase paid on-chain signals: whale-flow snapshots, liquidity-pool scans, or token-risk reports.
-Those calls can be inexpensive individually, but giving the agent an unrestricted wallet is unsafe.
+## Why Agent Tabs

+As AI applications become more autonomous, agents increasingly need to pay for data, compute, and API calls on their own.
+Existing payment approaches create a gap: subscriptions and API keys are hard to scope per action, while giving an agent an unrestricted wallet makes a small bug or compromised key financially risky.

-**Agent Tabs** sits between the agent and a paid data endpoint.
-The owner creates a limited payment tab: one approved merchant, a maximum payment per request, and a daily spending cap.
-The agent can only spend within that signed policy.
+Agent Tabs gives an agent a bounded payment tab instead.
+The owner selects an approved service, sets a maximum payment per request and a daily cap, then signs the policy.
+The agent can make eligible payments without gaining control of the owner's full wallet.

-Agent Tabs is **not** an AI model, trading platform, or API marketplace.
-It is the payment-control layer for agents that already use paid services.
+The model is designed for services that support stablecoin, pay-per-request payment.
+It follows an **x402-style** request, quote, payment, and receipt narrative: a paid endpoint responds with an HTTP 402-style quote, the policy is checked before payment, and completed work produces a receipt for settlement.

+## Demo scenario: paid on-chain research

+The interface uses a DeFi research agent as a concrete example.
+It purchases on-chain signals such as whale-flow snapshots, liquidity-pool scans, and token-risk reports.
+Each call is inexpensive, but high-frequency automated requests can still exceed a research budget without clear limits.

+In the demo, the owner creates one tab for an approved on-chain data source.
+The agent can request a signal only when its price and daily usage comply with the signed policy.

 ## What this MVP demonstrates